 - one single beep if set in programme 1

 - two beeps if set in programme 2

 - three beeps if set in programme 3

 - four beeps if set in programme 4

-When you close the battery door and switch the instrument on it will start in programme 1, confirmed by one single beep.

-Press the programme button if you want to move to a different listening programme.
+When you close the battery door and switch the instrument on, it will start in programme 1.
+Press the push button or multi-function button if you want to move to a different listening programme.